siva-edaichamy/network-intrusion-demo/README.md

 **Important:** The GPSS configuration (`config/load_kdd.yaml`) is **automatically generated** from `load_kdd.yaml.template` using your `.env` values during setup.
 You never need to edit it manually.

 ## 📖 Documentation
 - **README.md**: This file - quick start and overview
-- **SETUP.md**: Detailed setup instructions (if exists)
-- **TROUBLESHOOTING.md**: Common issues and solutions (if exists)

 ## 🆘 Getting Help

-1. Check **TROUBLESHOOTING.md** for common issues
-2. Use "Download Diagnostics" in Control Panel
-3. Check logs in `./logs/` directory
+Check logs in `./logs/` directory

 ## 🎥 Demo Tips

-- Use **Full Screen** mode on Demo Dashboard
-- Run pre-flight checks before each demo
+- Run pre-flight checks & Setup before each demo
-- Consider purging RabbitMQ queue for clean start
+- Use "Reset Demo" for a clean start
 - Default rate: 3 messages/second (easy to follow visually)

 ## 📊 Key Metrics Displayed